 Most importantly, however, most recruiters have good relationships with the schools they work with and know what their expectations are.
 Thus, you’ll be sure that you’re at a school that’s comfortable with the amount of teaching experience you have, and you’ll be more likely to find a school quickly.

-#1 Tip For Teaching English in China With No Experience: Don’t Be Afraid to Be You!
+#1 Tip: Don’t Be Afraid to Be You!

 At the end of the day, don’t worry about having the perfect resume.
 There are innumerable teaching jobs available, and they call for innumerable kinds of teachers.